kingram6865/barcodereader/README.md

+# Barcodereader

+This app scans a barcode and stores the scanned data in a database.
+As well, the user can input some data about the item being scanned.
+This option will be less useful when the best 3rd party API for the translating the UPC code to accurate data has been determined.

+The idea for this app derives from a personal need to track grocery purchases for budgeting.

-# Welcome to your Expo app 👋
+## Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).